Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Experimental Results

 \subsubsection{Training Setup}

-For our multispeaker experiments, we build upon the Canary architecture~\cite{puvvada2024less}, extending its capability to process multispeaker input.
-We use the 170M variant (Canary-L) for finetuning experiments, and for our adapter experiments, we build on Canary-1B (Canary-XL), which currently leads the Hugging Face OpenASR leaderboard~\cite{hugging_face_open_asr} as of the publication date of this document.
+For the real-life multi-speaker recording experiments, we build upon the Canary architecture~\cite{puvvada2024less}, extending its capabilities to process multi-speaker input.
+We use the 170M variant for fine-tuning experiments and the 1B model for our adapter experiments following the adapter approach outlined in~\cite{wang2024reso}.
+For all these experiments, a single NVIDIA RTX 6000 Ada GPU is used.

-We train the Canary-L models for 50K steps on the above4spk training blend, using a batch size of 64.
-Both the Fast-Conformer Encoder and Transformer decoder parameters are fully fine-tuned.
+We train the Canary-170M models for 50K steps on the multi-speaker ASR training data blend, using a batch size of 64.
+Both the Fast-Conformer encoder and Transformer decoder parameters are fully fine-tuned.
 Speaker information is integrated through the Sortformer model, whose output is combined with the ASR encoder embedding via a sinusoidal kernel.
-For the Canary-XL model, adapter parameters are introduced into the model, following the approach outlined in~\cite{wang2024reso}.
-All other model parameters are frozen, and only the adapter parameters are learned over 75K updates on the above4spk blend, starting from random initialization.
+For the Canary-1B model, all other model parameters are frozen, and only the adapter parameters in the encoder and decoder are learned over 75K updates on the multi-speaker ASR training data blend, starting from random initialization.
+All models are trained using the AdamW~\cite{loshchilov2017decoupled} optimizer, with a weight decay of $10^{-3}$, inverse square root annealing, a warm-up of 2,500 steps, a peak learning rate of $3.10^{-4}$, and a minimum learning rate of $10^{-6}$.

-All models are trained on a single NVIDIA RTX 6000 Ada GPU, using the AdamW~\cite{loshchilov2017decoupled} optimizer, with a weight decay of $10^{-3}$, inverse square root annealing, a warm-up of 2,500 steps, a peak learning rate of $3.10^{-4}$, and a minimum learning rate of $10^{-6}$.
+For the LibriSpeechMix experiments, we use System 2 from Table \ref{table:msasr_results} with the 170M ASR model, the model without an adapter while using the SOT-style speaker token objective to test the effectiveness of the SOT approach.
+First, we fine-tune the Sortformer model from the evaluation in Table~\ref{table:msasr_results} on the 960-hour LibriSpeechMix training dataset.
+Then we run 180K steps of fine-tuning of the ASR model while keeping the Sortformer model frozen, obtaining the \textit{Sortformer-MS-Canary} model.
+As a baseline, we also fine-tune the Canary-170M model on LibriSpeechMix data for the same number of updates without any speaker supervision from Sortformer.
+This model is referred to as MS-Canary in Table ~\ref{table:lsm_eval}.